EverettNC/Inferno/ANTHROPIC_DEMO_SCRIPT.md

 **This isn't vaporware - we prove first, then scale.
 Every platform built on the same Constitutional AI foundation you just witnessed working in Inferno.**

-**We have 4 platforms operational serving real users.
+**We have 4 platforms operational with validated protocols.
 Once we prove clinical success, we expand to 3 more underserved populations using proven infrastructure.**

 **That's credible.
 That's scalable.
 That's ready for Constitutional AI integration TODAY.**"**